DEGREE REQUIREMENTS

 One Possible Degree Path for B.A.
 Degree

 The requirements for the double major are the same except that students may substitute approved mathematics-related courses for up to nine of the 24 hours required at the 300 level or above.
-At most 3 credit hours from MATH courses numbered 490 to 499 may be applied to the double major.

 Disclaimer: Official requirements for the BA in Mathematics Degree are posted in the General Announcements on the Registrar's website (available here).
 Please note that these are the definitive version.